What does the law say about electric bicycles?

 Traffic rules specific to electric bicycles

-Electric bicycles are subject to specific traffic rules to ensure the safety of all road users.
-The regulations for electric bicycles therefore provide clear instructions on where and how these bicycles must circulate.
+Electric bicycles are subject to specific traffic regulations to ensure the safety of all road users.
+Electric bicycle regulations therefore provide clear guidelines on where and how these bicycles must be used.

-Where should an electric bike ride?
-E-bikes must ride on cycle paths where available.
-In the absence of cycle paths, they can travel on the road, respecting the same rules as traditional bicycles.
+Where should an e-bike be ridden?
+E-bikes must be ridden on cycle paths where available.
+Where there are no cycle paths, they may be ridden on the roadway, subject to the same rules as traditional bicycles.

 Are electric bikes restricted?
-Yes, according to the new electric bike regulations, electrically assisted bikes are restricted.
-Legislation requires that the assistance of the electric motor is automatically cut off when the speed reaches 25 km/h.
-This limitation aims above all to guarantee the safety of all and to align the use of electric bicycles with that of conventional bicycles.
+Yes, according to the new e-bike regulations, electrically assisted bikes are restricted.
+The law requires that the electric motor's assistance automatically cuts off when the speed reaches 25 km/h.
+This limitation is primarily intended to ensure everyone's safety and to align the use of electric bikes with that of conventional bicycles.

-In addition to these rules, there are Speed Pedelec type electric bikes, which can reach a speed of 45 km/h.
-The 45 km/h electric bike legislation classifies these bikes as mopeds , requiring stricter safety equipment and specific traffic rules.
+In addition to these regulations, there are Speed Pedelec electric bikes, which can reach speeds of up to 45 km/h.
+The 45 km/h electric bike legislation classifies these bikes as mopeds , requiring stricter safety equipment and specific traffic regulations.
 Speed Pedelec users must then wear an approved helmet, have insurance, and register their bike.
-They are also required to travel on the road and not on cycle paths.
+They are also required to ride on the road and not on cycle paths.

-Failure to comply with the legislation on electric bicycles can have several consequences for users, consequences which vary depending on the seriousness of the offense (fines, confiscation of the bicycle, or even criminal sanctions in the event of repeat offenses or particularly dangerous behavior. ):
+Failure to comply with the legislation on electric bicycles can have several consequences for users, consequences which vary depending on the seriousness of the offence (fines, confiscation of the bicycle, or even criminal sanctions in the event of a repeat offence or particularly dangerous behaviour):

-- Fines : Violating traffic rules, such as riding on the sidewalk or exceeding speed limits, can result in fines.
-For example, failing to respect the rules relating to lighting or signaling devices (such as lights and reflectors) can result in a fine of €11 to €38;
+- Fines : Violating traffic rules, such as riding on the sidewalk or exceeding the posted speed limit, can result in fines.
+For example, failing to comply with rules regarding lighting or signaling devices (such as lights and reflectors) can result in a fine of €11 to €38;

-- Confiscation of the bicycle : In the event of repeated or serious offenses, the police may confiscate the electric bicycle.
-This can happen if the bike has been modified to exceed legal speed limits, or if mandatory safety equipment is not in place;
+- Bicycle confiscation : In cases of repeated or serious violations, law enforcement may confiscate the e-bike.
+This may occur if the bike has been modified to exceed legal speed limits, or if mandatory safety equipment is not in place;

-- Criminal penalties : For more serious offenses, such as dangerous driving or driving under the influence of alcohol, penalties may include prison time.
+- Criminal penalties : For more serious offenses, such as dangerous driving or driving under the influence of alcohol, penalties can include prison sentences.
 Driving under the influence of alcohol, for example, is punishable by a fine of up to €750 and the withdrawal of your driving license (B license).
-It is also prohibited to modify the speed limitation device of an electric bicycle, which can be punished with a fine of up to €30,000 and one year of imprisonment, with suspension of the driving license for 3 years;
+It is also prohibited to modify the speed limit device of an e-bike, which can be punished by a fine of up to €30,000 and one year of imprisonment, with a driving license suspension for 3 years.

-- Impact on insurance : Non-compliance with the legislation can also have consequences on insurance.
-In the event of an accident, if the bicycle does not comply with regulations (for example, if it has been unrestrained to exceed 25 km/h), the insurance may refuse to cover the damage, leaving the user alone. responsible for costs;
+- Impact on insurance : Failure to comply with the legislation can also have consequences for insurance.
+In the event of an accident, if the bicycle does not comply with the regulations (for example, if it has been unbridled to exceed 25 km/h), the insurance company may refuse to cover the damage, leaving the user solely responsible for the costs;

-- Civil liability : Users of electric bicycles must also be aware of their civil liability in the event of an accident.
-Failure to respect traffic rules can lead to liability, with significant financial consequences if third parties are injured.
+- Civil liability : Electric bike users should also be aware of their civil liability in the event of an accident.
+Failure to comply with traffic regulations can result in liability being held, with significant financial consequences if third parties are injured.

 The importance of choosing a compliant electric bike

-Choosing an electric bike that complies with current standards and regulations is absolutely essential to guarantee not only the safety of the cyclist, but also to avoid legal sanctions.
-Here are some tips for selecting an electric bike that fully complies with all current regulations:
+Choosing an electric bike that complies with current standards and regulations is absolutely essential to ensure not only the rider's safety, but also to avoid legal penalties.
+Here are some tips for choosing an electric bike that fully complies with all current regulations:

-- Check the conformity of the motor : The motor of the electric bike must have a maximum power of 250 watts and the electric assistance must cut off automatically when the bike reaches 25 km/h.
-Also make sure the motor only runs when you are pedaling;
+- Check the motor's compliance : The electric bike's motor must have a maximum power of 250 watts and the electric assistance must automatically cut off when the bike reaches 25 km/h.
+Also make sure that the motor only works when you pedal;

-- Make sure you have the mandatory equipment : A compliant electric bike must be equipped with front and rear lights, reflectors on the wheels and pedals, and a bell.
+- Make sure you have the required equipment : A compliant e-bike must be equipped with front and rear lights, reflectors on the wheels and pedals, and a bell.
 Brakes must also be present on both wheels and work effectively;

 - Look at battery safety : The battery must be rechargeable and comply with European safety standards.
-This includes electromagnetic compatibility and safety of chargers to avoid risks of overheating and fire;
+This includes electromagnetic compatibility and charger safety to avoid the risk of overheating and fire;

 - Check certificates and labels : Look for certifications like EN 15194, which guarantees that the bike meets safety and performance requirements;